 We are exposed to market risk from fluctuations in interest rates.
-Borrowing under the Amended Credit Facility and the Amended Term Loan bear interest at floating rates, which are based on CDOR or prime plus a fixed additional interest rate.
-As of March 25, 2023, we have not hedged these interest rate risks.
-Since the end of fiscal 2023, the CDOR rate has increased by 25 basis points.
-As of March 25, 2023, we had approximately \$57.9 million of floating-rate debt.
+Borrowing under the Amended Credit Facility and the Amended Term Loan bear interest at floating rates, which are based on CDOR plus a fixed additional interest rate.
+As of March 30, 2024, we have not hedged these interest rate risks.
+As of March 30, 2024, we had approximately \$75.7 million of floating-rate debt.
 Accordingly, our net income will be affected by changes in interest rates.
-Assuming a 100 basis point increase or decrease in the interest rate under our floating rate debt, our interest expense on an annualized basis would have increased or decreased, respectively, by approximately \$0.6 million.
+Assuming a 100 basis point increase or decrease in the interest rate under our floating rate debt, our interest expense on an annualized basis would have increased or decreased, respectively, by approximately \$0.8 million.
+On June 26, 2024, the Company entered into an amendment to the Amended Credit Facility and an amendment to the Amended Term Loan to replace the interest rate of CDOR with CORRA.
+Please refer to Note 19 Subsequent Events for further information on the impact of this change for both facilities, respectively.